MPAS-Dev/compass/docs/developers_guide/examples/index.rst

 quite different in how they are written.

-The ``example_expanded`` configuration is intended to show how a configuration *could* be written in a very verbose way way with the code for each test case and step completely independent of all the others.
+The ``example_expanded`` configuration is intended to show how a configuration *could* be written in a very verbose way with the code for each test case and step completely independent of all the others.
 We emphasize from the start that this is *absolutely not* the way that we recommend writing test cases.
 It is tedious to update as changes are made to the API for test cases or steps, or